-Figure XX – Design Factors and Thesholds
+Figure XX – Design Factors and Thresholds

 2. Process

 The effectiveness of any model or simulation tool, and the validity of its results, lies in the feeder data, as well as the process in which it is utilized.
 For the 11 factors that were varied under the conditions of the Treml baseline, stakeholder input was solicited to ensure that 1) performance ranges of the individual factors were reasonable with respect to known values, and 2) ranges were adjusted slightly so as to protect classified information.
 Once the minimum and maximum values were assigned for each factor, it was necessary to develop a series of configurations to simulate the entire design space.
 Assuming for a moment, that only two values, the maximum and minimum, for each factor are considered for the design space, a full factorial design would require 211, or 2,048 different design configurations.
 Understanding that some of the design factors contain ranges on the order of thousands, the number of possible design configurations becomes extremely difficult to calculate, and unreasonable to simulate.
 Thus, it was advantageous to leverage a methodology that is capable of simulating a design space that provides a comprehensive representation of the complete configuration set.